Radiation-free Breast Health Screening

 1 in 8 women will get breast cancer at some point in their life making breast cancer screening crucial.
 Thermography, a non-invasive, radiation-free imaging technique, can help identify potential issues and abnormalities, potentially even before a tumor has formed.

 Thermography, also known as Digital Infrared Thermal Imaging (DITI), is a safe, non-invasive imaging technique that measures patterns of heat and blood flow at the surface of the body.
-This allows it to identify areas of increased blood flow or inflammation that may be associated with early stages of disease or dysfunction, even before a tumor has formed.
+This allows it to identify areas of increased blood flow or inflammation that may be associated with early stages of disease or dysfunction, potentially even before a tumor has formed.
 Beyond initial screening, it can also a useful tool for monitoring healing progress and evaluating the effectiveness of treatments.

 Unlike mammograms or X-rays, thermography uses no radiation, no compression, and no contact, making it a gentle, stress-free option for breast health monitoring.
 At Crossroads Healing Arts, we use the Spectron IR system, one of the most advanced infrared thermography devices available today.